lijiaoyan/mults_group/_pages/about.md

 Recent news
 ======

+- [DeepXDE](https://github.com/lululxvi/deepxde) was used to solve inverse problems in nano-optics and metamaterials, see our paper on [arXiv](https://arxiv.org/abs/1912.01085).
+(Dec 2, 2019)
 - I gave a talk on Scientific Machine Learning at University of Pittsburgh, Department of Mechanical Engineering and Materials Science.
 (Nov 21, 2019)
 - I gave a talk on Scientific Machine Learning at University of North Carolina at Charlotte, Department of Mathematics and Statistics.
 (Nov 18, 2019)
 - News on [Brown Daily Herald](http://www.browndailyherald.com/2019/10/30/university-researchers-develop-computer-model-design-drugs-sickle-cell/).
 (Oct 30, 2019)